 Q: Describe the most common type of work you do for your clients.

-A: Besides generally catering to freelance engineers, probably the most common request from bands looking to work at Rarefied would be to track a few songs live or mostly live.
+A: Probably the most common request from bands looking to work at Rarefied would be to track a few songs live or mostly live.
 Despite the modest size of the live room, the studio is able to support this with little issue.
 By utilizing the two soundlocks and the two gobos, quite a bit of isolation is possible within the space.
 The bleed that does remain is usually beneficial to the cohesiveness of the overall recording.